wp-plugins/robo-gallery/readme.txt

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery

-= How to rotate uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can rotate source image

 = How to change font size of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text